vicpenap/VPPDropDown/README.md

 ## Changelog

+- 2012/02/08 (0.3.0)
+	- Added ability to modify some dropdown status' properties, such as expanded or selectedIndex.
+	- Added height method to be able to change the row's height according to the associated dropdown's element.
 - 2012/02/08 (0.2.2)
 	- Fixed a bug that caused a crash when the first dropdown cell was not the first cell on its section.